algorithm-sam/CodeChallengeUniBen1606/README.md

-# 2 Way SMS Code Challenge: University of Benin - Benin City
-## Due: 17th June,2018 or Earlier
-#### This code challenge is due on the 17th of June,2018 or earlier.
+# How to use this service on the simulator

 ## Simple Unchanging Rules
 The code challenge is and will always be judged using the following criteria